bdholt1/CarND-Advanced-Lane-Lines/README.md

 active research and a real-time algorithm to remove shadows (detect and in-paint accurately) would be welcome.

+Some (sometimes many) of the lane pixels that are detected are false positives (outliers).
+I experimented with RANSAC to remove these outliers, but I found that the algorithm was extremely slow.
+I didn't have time to optimise it so I dropped it, but this is something I would try again in future.

 Another area that I would pursue is alternative approaches to detecting lane pixels.
-Semantic segmentation models trained on the CityScapes, KITTI or Synthia datasets should yield better lane detections than the gradient and colour approach here.
+Semantic segmentation models trained on the CityScapes or Synthia datasets should yield better lane detections than the gradient and colour approach here.
 Perhaps they might complement each other, but this is something I plan to try out.